KyleGough/sudoku/README.md

 # Logical Sudoku Solver

-A logical Sudoku solver that outputs detailed descriptions of the techniques and moves required at each step to solve unique solution 9x9 Sudokus.
-No backtracking or brute forcing will be used, only logical reasoning.
-The solver can read *.csv* files to solve multiple puzzles in a batch.
-Simple difficulty analysis has been implemented based on the number of moves requires, initial clues and technical strategies required to solve the puzzle.
+CLI logical Sudoku solver that can solve expert level 9x9 Sudoku using only logical techniques and reasoning (in other words no brute forcing, guessing or backtracking).
+The program outputs a detailed description of the techniques and moves required at each step to solve unique solution Sudoku.
+The solver reads csv files where each puzzle can be separated by newline characters to allow batch solving.
+After processing all Sudoku in a given file, in-depth analysis is displayed including but not limited to: difficulty rating, occurrences of each technique, probability of each technique, processing time for each technique and total processing time.